cpplibv/libv/LIBV-TODO.md

 --- [[[ deadline: 2019.11.30 ]]] ---

-libv.math: make every vec / mat operator a hidden friend | Is it possible or is it worth it (it might make 5 overload from the current 3 per operator)?
+libv.gl: Check on TextureRect if it is working properly (attempted to use it in font2D but failed, image was correct indexing/sampler issues (?)) libv.math: make every vec / mat operator a hidden friend | Is it possible or is it worth it (it might make 5 overload from the current 3 per operator)?

 libv.glr: texture_fwd.hpp